 4. Sharpen important components

 Every machinery is designed differently, if the machine tool is designed for slicing, cutting, chopping or sharpening, you have to ensure that the components are sharp enough to work effectively.
 Lack of proper routine maintenance on the specific parts, which need to sustain specific sharpness, may result in putting production quality at high risk.
 Plus, the sharpness of a machine tool is vital for you to need to make sure that the cut materials are shaped in a correct and accurate manner.
-This includes checking the sharpness of tools like lathe tools, end mills, drill bits, and precision cutters.
+This includes checking the sharpness of tools like manual lathes, end mills, drill bits, and precision cutters.

 5. Inspect cleanliness